Shongini/Shongini/README.md

 Learn new things is not difficult and terrible for me.

 Write...
 I'm still waiting for a message with offer.
-Thanks for check it.
-I'm looking for a job in IT.
+Thanks for check it.I'm looking for a job in IT.
 See you later!!